 Malicious actors don’t care what time it is for the organization and will gladly take advantage of a small window of opportunity.
 Given this, SMB and enterprise organizations know that 24/7 monitoring is necessary if not an objective in progress.
 By outsourcing BAS, firms can save internal resources devoted to vulnerability and attack simulations.
 Network administrators can rest assured knowing breaches should result in a timely notification.
 For ongoing attacks, prompt notice and action can stop the attacker in their tracks before any additional damage.

-Also Read: Top Cybersecurity Products for 2021
+Also Read: Best Cybersecurity Software for 2022

 Flexible for Evolving Infrastructure